Profitbase/Episode-Docs/articles/flow/actions/profitbase-invision/calculation-flow/distribution-keys.md

 # Distribution keys

-Distribution Keys enables defining rules for how a value, for example a Year Total, should be distributed or allocated among one or more periods.
+Distribution Keys enables defining rules for how a value, for example a Year Total, should be distributed or allocated across one or more periods.

 A Distribution Key is configured as a table, containing one or more keys (usually dimensions such as Department, Account, Employee or Product), and a set of period columns that represents a date and a numeric value.